vinhti-eu/vinhti-eu/README.md

 Hey There!
 </h2>

 I am a B.Sc.
-Computer Science graduate of LMU Munich and  an aspiring fullstack developer based in Berlin
+Computer Science graduate of LMU Munich and  a fullstack developer based in Berlin